Understanding The Submissive Husband & Dominant Wife Dynamic

 When you picture this type of relationship in your mind, you likely envision the submissive husband being tied to the bed while getting spanked with a riding crop.

-In some relationships, that’s certainly the case.
+In some relationships, that type of rough, aggressive, or hardcore sex is certainly the case.

 But you might also find a submissive husband in mundane settings such as making dinner, serving his wife at the dining room table, and then doing all the dishes after the meal.

 The power dynamic itself is what is exciting to dom/sub couples, not necessarily causing pain or having it inflicted.